josephwan21/FED-Assignment2/README.md

 <h3><strong> User Audience Intent & Purpose</h3></strong>

-- The user audience's intent is to engage in trivia questions, gain experience points, trophies and level through the Trivia Quest website.
+- The user audience's intent is to engage in trivia questions of the category they choose, gain experience points, trophies and level through the Trivia Quest website.
 - Engage user to keep on using the website since it has gamified features such as XP, trophies and level invoking a snese of completion or continuation.